 TCE is the only groundwater COC at SS035.
-The maximum TCE concentration in the groundwater at SS035 is 5.4 ppb at MW01x35.
+The maximum TCE concentration in the groundwater at SS035 is 7.1 ppb at upgradient monitoring well MW01x35.
 The federal and State of California drinking water standard for TCE is 5 ppb.
 Appendix P of the Summary of Remedial Investigation Data and Risk Management Decisions for Human Health at NEWIOU Sites (URS, 2004) presents a more detailed description of the human health risk assessment for this site.